parap/todo/Readme.md

 =============== TO DO ================

+- !!!
+BASE: add revolver tasks;

+- refactor: move "edit daily task" forms to separate template and processing code to separate controller to make todo-list template and component simpler

 - add annotation for tasks to display on mouse hover

+- add comments to tasks to add on-fly.
+Like Trello has.

 - add "weekly tasks only" mode - display all weekly tasks

 - add "monthly tasks only" mode - display all monthly tasks

 - by default display approaching weekly&monthly tasks.
 For instance in closest 2 days.

-- !!!
-BASE: add revolver tasks;

 - refactor. remove completed_at field from item table.
 Thus any type of task will be processed similarly.